ieb/Signalk_Booklet/README.md

 It recognises the mimetype of the "book" and launches the registered Booklet application (SignalkBooklet.java) which then reads the json inside the book file, configures the UI with pages of widgets (EInkTextBox.java).

-It then either starts network discovery using mDNS to find a Signalk server on the network, or attempts to connect to a list of host port combinations from the book json.
-Kindles come configured with an iptables firewall enabled by default.
+It then either attempts to connect to a list of host port combinations from the book json.
+When it connects it also fetches the current state from the Signalk REST API as TCP only provides updates and some slow polling sensors may not get an update for some time.
+(Perhaps SignalK  TCP should send the intial state on connect.)
-This firewall only allows inbound packets destined for Amazons proprietary services when on the same network as other amazon devices.
-The iptables firewall blocks mDNS.
-Details on how to enable mDNS are below.

-When the booklet is running navigation is by finger swipes left and right to change pages.
+When the booklet is running navigation is by finger swipes left and rig ht to change pages.

 Multiple books may be added to the kindle over the USB Mount, placed in the documents folder. see config.json for an example of configuration.